hackclub/hackclub/workshops/tic_tac_toe/README.md

 author: '@Prithul0218'
 ---

 Tic Tac Toe is a game that most of us have played when we were bored in class.
 It's also a classic coding challenge when learning a new programming language.
-As complicated as it may seem at first, it's actually rather easy to code taking less than 80 lines.
+As complicated as it may seem at first, it's actually rather easy to code and takes less than 80 lines.

 ![GIF showing Tic Tac Toe game running in a terminal](https://cloud-hztfs3uyy.vercel.app/ezgif.com-gif-maker.gif)